weiguanwang/Information_Leakage_in_Backtesting/code/README.md

 After obtaining the OptionMetrics data, the file`run_OptionMetrics.sh` is used for the S&P 500 data.
 The resulting notebooks in HTML format, Figure 3 in the paper, and all intermediate CSV files will appear in the `results/OptionMetrics` folder.

-The COVID data are provided in `data/Covid/owid-covid-data.xlsx`.
-Running the shell script `run_covid.sh` will produce the notebooks in HTML, and Figure 4 in `results/Covid` folder.
-We also provide the trained ANNs checkpoints in `data/Covid/checkpoints`.

 In the following, we explain in more detail the organisation of the code and data folders for the Black-Scholes simulated data and OptionMetrics data only.
-The Covid code and data folders do not need further explanation.

 ## Code structure for simulated and OptionMetrics data